SHi-ON/RTLNavigationDrawer/README.md

 By: Shayan Amani

-Feel free to PR. :heart_face:
+Feel free to PR. :heart_eyes: